-If you can't give a referral to XYZ physician office, do I have second opinion benefits?
+If you can't give a referral to [XYZ] physician office, do I have second opinion?

-You do have second opinion benefits under your HMO plan—and this would be coordinated through my office [PCP’s practice] using the qualified providers within my network.
+You do have second opinion benefits under your HMO plan—and this would be coordinated through my office [PCP’s practice] using the qualified providers within my referral circle.
 Let’s work together to discuss your needs and expectations, and then determine which specialist you should see.

 I don't understand - why can you only refer within this affiliated group and not to the physician group I want to go to?
 I'm frustrated.

 I’m sorry you feel that way.
 Working with specialists in my network will allow me to better coordinate your care and advocate for you.
 Let’s talk about your frustrations and see if we can find a solution together.